How It Works

 Think of it like proving you have a ticket to a concert without showing the ticket itself.
 The venue knows you’re a valid ticket holder, but can’t identify your specific ticket number.

 ZeroK uses Groth16 proofs — a well-established, efficient proof system.
-Proofs are generated entirely in your browser in about 20-30 seconds.
+Proofs are generated entirely in your browser in just a few seconds.

 The Role of Your Note

 During withdrawal, your browser uses the note to construct a proof.
-The note itself is never sent to anyone — it stays on your device and is only used locally to generate the proof.
+The note itself is never transmitted — it stays on your device and is only used locally to generate the proof.

 Anonymity Sets